LizzyFleckenstein03/line_audiolizer/README.md

 # Line Audiolizer
 Turn lines of code (or text files) into sound, written in Rust.

-Prints stdin, playing a tone for each line.
+Prints stdin, playing a sine wave tone for each line.
 The pitch of the tone depends on the length (or rather, UTF-8 width) of the line.
-Tabs count as 8 spaces.

 Idea by [scplusplus](https://github.com/scplusplus).